wso2-attic/choreo-examples/b2b-apps/pet-care-app/README.md

 4. Click **Execute**.
 5. Check the Server Response section.
 On successful invocation, you will receive the **201** HTTP code.

-Similarly, you can test the channel service.
+Similarly, you can test the **Channel Service**.

 ## Step 1.10: Publish the Services

-Now that your services are tested, let's publish **channel service** and **pet management service** in order to make it available for applications to consume.
+Now that your services are tested, let's publish **Channel Service** and **Pet Management Service** in order to make it available for applications to consume.
 You don't need to publish the email service as it is used within the project.

 1. Navigate to the **Manage** section of the channel service and click **Lifecycle**.
 2. Click **Publish** to publish the Service to the **Developer Portal**.
 External applications can subscribe to the API via the Developer Portal.
-3. Repeat the same steps for the pet management service.
+3. Repeat the same steps for the **Pet Management Service**.
 4. To access the Developer Portal, click **Go to DevPortal** in the top right corner.
 5. The API will open in the Developer Portal.